Does CBD help with autoimmune disease in dogs?

 Does CBD help with a pet’s autoimmune disease?

-One of the main ways that full spectrum hemp extract (CBD) helps with autoimmune disease is by treating inflammation that causes permanent damage.
+One of the main ways that full spectrum hemp extract (CBD) helps with autoimmune disease is by managing inflammation that causes permanent damage.

 A study published in 2006 in Current Neuropharmacology also states that cannabinoid receptors have shown therapeutic value against inflammatory and neuropathic pains and also concluded that CBD has therapeutic benefits for both people and pets suffering from chronic pain and acute chronic pain episodes.

-How much CBD should I give my pet for autoimmune diseases?
+How much CBD oil should I give my pet for autoimmune diseases?

 For autoimmune diseases, we recommend our HEAL 1100 mg full spectrum hemp extract (CBD) tincture.
 Based on research and my experience, I recommend starting with 35-50 mg (1-2 ml) of HEAL daily and increase if needed.
 Because every dog reacts differently, you may find that your dog responds better to a higher or lower dosage.
 You should note that dogs cannot overdose on CBD.